-The Company's common shares are listed on the TSX Venture Exchange (the "Exchange") under the trading symbol "PCQ".
+The Company's common shares are listed on the TSX Venture Exchange under the symbol PCQ and on the OTCQX International under the symbol PCQRF.

-Petrolympic's goal is to deliver superior returns to shareholders by concentrating on the acquisition of properties that have the potential to contain petroleum and natural gas.
+Petrolympic's goal is to deliver superior returns to shareholders by concentrating on the development of properties that have the potential to contain petroleum and natural gas.
 The Company plans to do this by focusing on certain properties, as set out below under "Exploration Activities in Québec", and "Chittim Ranch Property Activities".